kingces95/kingjs/rx/rolling-select/README.md

 # @[kingjs][@kingjs]/[rx][ns0].[rolling-select][ns1]
-Returns an `IObservable` whose each value an array containing the current value followed by previously emitted values.
+Returns an `IObservable` whose each value is an array containing the current value followed by previously emitted values.
 ## Usage
 ```js
 var assert = require('assert');